New Shark Spotter algorithm lets surfers take to the break with confidence

 The Shark Spotter tech launched 12 months ago by the Australia-based Westpac Group, a bank that sponsors search and rescue drones.
 Westpac commissioned the researchers at UTS to develop the algorithm and integrate it with the company’s existing Little Ripper Lifesaver drones.
 Over the course of the year, UTS staff flew drones over coastal waters and captured roughly 8,000 images.
 The team then created the algorithm using computer systems modeled after the human brain and nervous system.

+In September 2017, Little Ripper drones will begin patrolling some Australian beaches.
 “The system efficiently distinguishes and identifies sharks from other targets by processing video feeds that are dynamic as well as images where objects are static,” said UTS Prof. Michael Blumenstein.

 With the new technology, the drones will be able to hover over sharks when detected and send alerts to nearby lifeguards and emergency services.
 They’ll also alert any swimmers below via an on-board megaphone.
+According to Dr Paul Scully-Power, a co-founder of the Little Ripper Group, an emergency beacon and a life raft can be dropped from the drone.
+The company is also developing an electronic shark repellent.
 Ben Trollope, the operations manager for Westpac Little Ripper, said there are currently 35 drones in the fleet which range in flight capacity from 15 minutes to four hours.
 It costs a government or private institution about $40,000 to buy the drone, pay for training for four people, and cover ongoing maintenance.

 The project is similar to the Sentinel VDS drone which developers at the environmental intelligence company Astron are currently working on.
-The Little Ripper Lifesavers are expected to be equipped with the Shark Spotter technology and available to patrol Australian beaches between the summer of 2017 and 2018.
+The Little Ripper Lifesavers are expected to be equipped with the Shark Spotter technology and will begin patrolling Australian beaches September 2017.

-Note: Update: Added additional info about deployment date and more drone details.